Skip to content

 Connect the button with the plugin

-Clicking the new Close 10 valves button we have created has no effect.
-To add functionality to it, we will send a message from the UI to the plugin instructing the plugin to close 10 valves.
+Clicking the new Open a valve button we have created has no effect.
+To add functionality to it, we will send a message from the panel to the plugin instructing the plugin to open 1 valve.

-To do so, send the message from the UI to the engine.
+To do so, send the message from the panel to the plugin.

 changeMapButton?.addEventListener("click", () => {